Intellectual property (IP) law protects products of invention, creativity, knowledge or expression, and includes:

 - Patents: protect new inventions or any new and useful improvement of an existing invention.

-- Trademarks: words or design used to identify a person or organization, which distinguishes them from others in the marketplace.
+- Trademarks: words or design used to identify a person or organization, which distinguishes them from others in the marketplace (for example, logos).

 - Copyright: protection for original creations, such as artistic, dramatic, literary or musical works.